domoticz/domoticz/dzVents/documentation/README.md

 On the other hand, you have to make sure that dzVents can access the json without the need for a password because some commands are issued using json calls by dzVents.
 Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and you're good to go.

 # History

 ##[2.4.27]
-- Add protect attribute for devices / scenes and groups
+- Add attribute protected for devices / scenes and groups
-- Add methods protectOn and protectOff for devices / scenes and groups
+- Add methods protectionOn and protectionOff for devices / scenes and groups
 - Add functions rpad, lpad, mpad, zpad, numDecimals in utils

 ##[2.4.26]